EJFleet/PP2/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [Joan Fleetwood | Actor | Model](https://ejfleet.github.io/joan-fleetwood-actor/).
+The site is deployed using GitHub Pages - [Emma's Cooking Quiz](https://ejfleet.github.io/cooking-quiz).

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [EJFleet/joan-fleetwood-actor](https://github.com/EJFleet/joan-fleetwood-actor).
+2. Go to the repository for this project, [Emma's Cooking Quiz](https://github.com/EJFleet/cooking-quiz).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.